OmarDes/HelloWorld/README.md

 Hi buddies!

-This is the first try with GitHub
+This is my first try with GitHub

 Thanks!